matteoalessandro-eth/legal-smart-contract/document-verification/README.md

 11. [Ethereum Document Authentication by Harpreetvirkk](https://github.com/harpreetvirkk/Ethereum-Document-Authentication)

 #### Notes on documentVerification.sol
 The [first implementation](https://github.com/matteoalessandro-eth/legal-smart-contract/blob/main/document-verification/contracts/documentVerification.sol) of this concept is a very rudimentary one.

+[documentVerification2.0](https://github.com/matteoalessandro-eth/legal-smart-contract/blob/main/document-verification/contracts/documentVerification2.0.sol) uses a SHA-2 256 hash of the IPFS link for more security, and stores the verified documents using a mapping, in which the key is the IPFS hash and the value is the verification text.

 I will now be working on creating a system in which an authorised person (a lawyer, notary public etc.) would have a contract through which clients can request verification, which is then issued by the authorised person.
 Possibly, a certificate of authenticity in the form of an NFT could be created, which is sent to the client.

-documentVerification uses the IPFS link, which could contain sensitive data.
-Another way to do this would be to use SHA-2 hashing to store the value in the NFT, which provides privacy.